-The following table summarizes the terms of the Notes as of December 31, 2020 (\$ in thousands):
+The following table summarizes the terms of the Convertible Notes as of December 31, 2020 (\$ in thousands):

-Princip al Amount Coupon Rate Effective Rate (1) Conversion Rate (2) Maturity Date of Amortization 2022 Notes \$ 345,000 4.75 % 5.60 % 50.2260 8/23/2022 1.65 2023 Notes 230,000 5.38 % 6.16 % 48.7187 10/15/2023 2.79 Total \$ 575,000
+Prin cipal Amount Coupon Rate Effective Rate (1) Conversion Rate (2) Maturity Date Remaining Period of Amortization 2022 Notes \$ 345,000 4.75 % 5.60 % 50.2260 8/23/2022 1.65 2023 Notes 230,000 5.38 % 6.16 % 48.7187 10/15/2023 2.79 Total \$ 575,000

-- Effective rate includes the effect of the adjustment for the conversion option (See footnote (2) below), the value of which reduced the initial liability and was recorded in additional paid-in-capital. - (2) We have the option to settle any conversions in cash, shares of common stock or a combination thereof.
-The conversion rate represents the number of shares of common stock issuable per one thousand principal amount of the Notes converted, and includes adjustments relating to cash dividend payments made by us to stockholders that have been deferred and carried-forward in accordance with, and are not yet required to be made pursuant to, the terms of the applicable supplemental indenture.
+- (1) Effective rate includes the effect of the adjustment for the conversion option (See footnote (2) below), the value of which reduced the initial liability and was recorded in additional paid-in-capital. - (2) We have the option to settle any conversions in cash, shares of common stock or a combination thereof.
+The conversion rate represents the number of shares of common stock issuable per one thousand principal amount of the Convertible Notes converted, and includes adjustments relating to cash dividend payments made by us to stockholders that have been deferred and carried-forward in accordance with, and are not yet required to be made pursuant to, the terms of the applicable supplemental indenture.

-We may not redeem the Notes prior to maturity except in limited circumstances.
-The closing price of our common stock on December 31, 2020 of \$11.17 was less than the per share conversion price of the Notes.
+We may not redeem the Convertible Notes prior to maturity except in limited circumstances.
+The closing price of our common stock on December 31, 2021 of \$13.16 was less than the per share conversion price of the Convertible Notes.

-In accordance with ASC 470 "Debt," the liability and equity components of convertible debt instruments that may be settled in cash upon conversion (including partial cash settlement) are to be separately accounted for in a manner that reflects the issuer's nonconvertible debt borrowing rate.
-GAAP requires that the initial proceeds from the sale of the Notes be allocated between a liability component and an equity component in a manner that reflects interest expense at the interest rate of similar nonconvertible debt that could have been issued by us at such time.
-We measured the fair value of the debt components of the Notes as of their issuance date based on effective interest rates.
-As a result, we attributed approximately \$15.4 million of the proceeds to the equity component of the Notes (\$11.0 million to the 2022 Notes and \$4.4 million to the 2023 Notes), which represents the excess proceeds received over the fair value of the liability component of the Notes at the date of issuance.
-The equity component of the Notes has been reflected within additional paid-in capital in our consolidated balance sheet as of December 31, 2020.
-The resulting debt discount is being amortized over the period during which the Notes are expected to be outstanding (the maturity date) as additional non-cash interest expense.
-The additional non-cash interest expense attributable to each of the Notes will increase in subsequent reporting periods through the maturity date as the Notes accrete to their par value over the same period.
+In accordance with ASC 470, "Debt," the liability and equity components of convertible debt instruments that may be settled in cash upon conversion (including partial cash settlement) are to be separately accounted for in a manner that reflects the issuer's nonconvertible debt borrowing rate.
+GAAP requires that the initial proceeds from the sale of the Convertible Notes be allocated between a liability component and an equity component in a manner that reflects interest expense at the interest rate of similar nonconvertible debt that could have been issued by us at such time.
+We measured the fair value of the debt components of the Convertible Notes as of their issuance date based on effective interest rates.
+As a result, we attributed approximately \$15.4 million of the proceeds to the equity component of the Convertible Notes (\$11.0 million to the 2022 Notes and \$4.4 million to the 2023 Notes), which represents the excess proceeds received over the fair value of the liability component of the Convertible Notes at the date of issuance.
+The equity component of the Convertible Notes has been reflected within additional paid-in capital in our consolidated balance sheet as of December 31, 2021.
+The resulting debt discount is being amortized over the period during which the Convertible Notes are expected to be outstanding (the maturity date) as additional non-cash interest expense.
+The additional non-cash interest expense attributable to each of the Convertible Notes will increase in subsequent reporting periods through the maturity date as the Convertible Notes accrete to their par value over the same period.

-The aggregate contractual interest expense was approximately \$28.8 million, \$29.1 million, and \$28.2 million for the years ended December 31, 2020, 2019, and 2018, respectively.
-With respect to the amortization of the discount on the liability component of the Notes as well as the amortization of deferred financing costs, we reported additional non-cash interest expense of approximately \$6.0 million, \$6.0 million, and \$7.1 million December 31, 2020, 2019, and 2018, respectively.
+The aggregate contractual interest expense was approximately \$28.8 million, \$28.8 million and \$29.1 million for the years ended December 31, 2021, December 31, 2020 and December 31, 2019.
+With respect to the amortization of the discount on the liability component of the Convertible Notes as well as the amortization of deferred financing costs, we reported additional non-cash interest expense of approximately \$6.3 million, \$6.0 million and \$6.0 million for the years ended December 31, 2021, 2020 and 2019, respectively.

-Note 10 - Derivatives
+Note 11 - Derivatives